oseiskar/opencv-android-studio-example/README.md

 ### License

-Original is from the [OpenCV tutorial mixed-processing-example](https://github.com/opencv/opencv/tree/2b35c1708b43e2f9e9173c8ee31808214f6ee3e6/samples/android/tutorial-2-mixedprocessing)
+Original is from the [OpenCV tutorial mixed-processing-example](https://github.com/opencv/opencv/tree/2b35c1708b43e2f9e9173c8ee31808214f6ee3e6/samples/android/tutorial-2-mixedprocessing).
-Like the original the derived modifications by oseiskar are licensed under a BSD 3-clause license.
+Like the original, the modifications by [`oseiskar`](https://github.com/oseiskar) are licensed under a BSD 3-clause license.
 See LICENSE for the full license text and Git commit history to see how that original code was modified.